nickbarth/HelloHardhat.ts/readme.md

 This project demonstrates a basic Hardhat usage in TypeScript.

-Try running some of the following tasks:
+Try running the following tasks:

 ```shell
 npx hardhat help